 The creative rationale is to examine and explore the current thinking taking place in relationship to quantum mechanics, quantum biology and how these phenomena apply to contemporary art.
 Theoretical physics in an age punctuated by the paradox of quantum phenomena is instrumental of a much broader paradigm shift in culture away from the concrete and quantitative towards uncertainty.
 The human/non human atomic connections in this project are to be visualised by exploring new understandings of materiality relative to humans.
 The difference between the classical and quantum world is fundamental to the development of interest in the study of quantum biology.
 If we all come from a quantum past, then it would make sense that classical nature would use quantum phenomena to develop efficient ways of assisting in the biological evolution process.
-This project enables the viewer to be immersed, embodied and connected with an analogous quantum experience.
+This project enables the viewer to witness an analogous quantum experience.
 The work involves collaborating with Professor Andrea Morello, Centre for Quantum Computation and Communication Technology, on some of the latest research being undertaken in the area of quantum chaos.
-Morello’s current scientific research looks at controlling the spin of electrons and nuclei and its role in quantum chaos where the world is described as a smudge of probability.
-The experimental artwork will explore creating a visual and audible expression of quantum chaos, paradoxically occupying multiple positions in space simultaneously, but none specifically, by using state of art visualisation
+Morello’s current scientific research looks at controlling the spin of electrons and nuclei and its role in quantum computer utilisation of chaos where the world is described as a smudge of probability.
+The experimental artwork explores creating a visual and audible expression of quantum chaos, paradoxically occupying multiple positions in space simultaneously, but none specifically.

 The research is analogous to a comparison between the movement of a spinning top and that of an electron.
-The artwork will be situated at the residual space between a classical and quantum world.
+The artwork is situated at the residual space between a classical and quantum world.
 When a spinning top goes out of its spin cycle, it falls into chaos in the same way an electron in a quantum position is governed by its spin.
 This data would then be aesthetically translated from being in multiple states at the same time to enabling viewers to engage in the world of quantum phenomena from a real-world classical experience.
-The artwork gives you a view of everywhere and nowhere at the same time, which is a dynamical signature of quantum chaos.
-The experimental project would draw from an analogy of the axis of a spinning top that creates a cloud of points that disappear and reappear based on the probability data from Morello’s lab developed by PhD students Serwan Asaad and Vincent Mourik.
+The artwork gives you a view of everywhere and nowhere at the same time, which is a dynamical signature of quantum chaos. he experimental project is analogous to a comparison between the movement of a spinning top and that of an electron.
+The chaotic nature of the classical spinning top manifests itself in the quantum-mechanical counterpart as decoherence, and yet at the same time shows quantum echoes of the original quantum system.
+The data from Morello’s lab developed by PhD student Serwan Asaad and Dr. Vincent Mourik.is used to create and aesthetic experience.
 My collaborative experimental project is exploring the liminal space between classical and quantum chaos, paradoxically when classical chaos bifurcates smaller and smaller it reaches Heisenberg’s uncertainty which says that it can’t go any further.
 In the quantum chaos art work a sorting algorithm based from the speculative quantum data is used to transform a photographic image that is analogous to classical chaos.
-The sorting algorithm software developed in collaboration with Jan Andruszkiewicz weaves in real time the image into a vision of quantum chaos where multiple states appear at the same time, enabling viewers to experience through an expression of dynamic tunnelling revealing a spatial transition between a classical experience to a quantum experience.
-The outputted image creates a pattern based on how quantum chaos is used in the processing quantum computer.
+The sorting algorithm software developed in collaboration with Jan Andruszkiewicz weaves in real time the classical image of chaos into a vision of quantum chaos where multiple states appear at the same time, enabling viewers to experience through an expression of dynamic tunnelling revealing a spatial transition between a classical experience to a quantum experience.
+The outputted image creates a pattern based on how quantum chaos is used in the processing within a quantum computer.
 Entangled arrays of electrons are affected by quantum chaos to initiate the processing of data.
 The arrays of entailed electrons form patterns that can be read by as computational data processing.

 Within quantum chaos, the spin is in one position with a certain probability that it could be in an opposite position.
 This uncertainty becomes a reality in the classical world every time we make a decision.
 Being inside the artwork Quantum Chaos would be synonymous with the indecision within thought, brought to life through the fusion of images.